How do the Nevada caucuses work?

 Any person who is registered to vote in Nevada and will be 18 years old by November 3, 2020 is eligible to vote in the Nevada caucuses.

-The state Democratic Party will provide four days of early voting, as well as the caucuses on the Las Vegas Strip for shift workers and the traditional caucuses in the precincts.
+The state Democratic Party held early voting, which ended Tuesday, as well as the caucuses on the Las Vegas Strip for shift workers and the traditional caucuses in the precincts.

-- Early voting: There are four days of in-person early voting from February 15 to 18.
-These early voters will use ranked-choice voting, meaning that they will rank their top candidates in order of preferences.
-All early-vote participants must pick at least three and up to five candidates and rank them in order of preference.
+- Early voting: There were four days of in-person early voting from February 15 to 18.
+These early voters used ranked-choice voting, meaning that they ranked their top candidates in order of preferences.
+All early-vote participants were required to pick at least three and up to five candidates and rank them in order of preference.

 - Strip caucuses: Businesses in Las Vegas employ a large number of Nevada voters, so the so-called strip caucuses allow workers who may not be able to make it to a precinct caucus to still participate in a caucus closer to their places of work.
 Like the traditional caucuses, the strip caucuses will occur on February 22.
 The party has used strip caucuses since the Nevada caucuses were established in 2008.